palnes/redux-presentation/README.md

-# redux at xeneta - the presentation
+# redux - the presentation

 Simple conjuring: